Tullimonstrum: Rogers et al. (2019)

 Regardless, (Rogers et al. 2019) demonstrated that certain squid (Loligo vulgaris) and cuttlefish (Sepia officinalis) species do in fact have two different melanosome forms, which could collapse during decay to look like an RPE-like layer, similar to that observed in vertebrates and Tullimonstrum fossils.
-On a plot of trace metal signatures in the eyes of Mazon Creek fossils, Tullimonstrum is clearly distinct from both vertebrates (which have a higher concentration of zinc) and the eyespots of the putative cephalopod Pohlsepia (however, no evidence of melanosomes were found in Pohlsepia, and some studies deny its affinity as cephalopod) – although these signals are influenced by the fossilisation process.
+On a plot of trace metal signatures in the eyes of Mazon Creek fossils, Tullimonstrum is clearly distinct from both vertebrates (which have a higher concentration of zinc) and the eyespots of the putative cephalopod Pohlsepia (however, no evidence of melanosomes were found in Pohlsepia) – although these signals are influenced by the fossilisation process.
 The authors state that Tullimonstrum was not a cephalopod (in the absence of other supporting traits), but argue that eye structure and chemistry alone cannot disprove invertebrate affinities.

 Even if the eye of Tullimonstrum is homologous with vertebrates, it is not necessarily a member of Vertebrata.
 Many vertebrate-like traits are also observed in tunicates (the larvae of which have pigmented eyes and tail fins), lancelets, and acorn worms (both of which have gill openings and axial support structures), and the extinct vetulicolians.